If you’re heading out of town and don’t want to deal with your home mailbox stuffed full, there’s a solution. It’s called USPS Hold Mail.

 Thrifty Tip: If your phone number does not work to verify online, try the phone number of a different household member.

-Once you’re validated, you’re set you select your desired hold dates!
+Once you’re validated, you’re ready to select your desired hold dates!
 USPS makes this simple with pop up calendars as you choose your hold dates.
-Just as before, you can choose between having your carrier deliver the accumulated mail or pick up your mail yourself.
+You can typically file a mail hold request just one day in advance – though you can’t process these requests on Sundays or federal holidays.

 Finally, USPS will ask you to sign up for Informed Delivery – a way to get a digital preview of all your incoming mail with the ability to track packages at any time.
 It’s free and a great way to see what you’re missing while you’re gone.